optimalbrew/multiVarAuction/truffGanacheUbuntu.md

-## Getting started Truffle and Ganache
+## Getting started with Truffle and Ganache on Ubuntu

 ### Truffle
 https://github.com/trufflesuite/truffle